-University Eligibility Requirements Membership in Greek and Social Fellowship Organizations

-The interested student must:
+University Eligibility Requirements Membership in Greek and Social Fellowship Organizations The interested student must:

 - 1. Be a full-time student. - 2.
-Have a minimum of 30 credits must have completed at least one (1) semester at Lincoln. - 3.
-Have a minimum cumulative University grade point average of 2.70.
+Have a minimum of 30 total credits and must have completed at least one (1) semester at Lincoln the year you are seeking membership. - 3.
+Have a minimum cumulative University grade point average of 2.8.
 The Office of Student Life and Development certifies scholastic standing of prospective members.
 Students should be aware that the organization's national office may have a higher GPA requirement.
 If this is the case, the national GPA criterion is required for application to the organization.
 If the national GPA is lower than the University's requirement, the University's GPA criterion is required for application. - 4.
-Have no current or delinquent conduct infractions on file with the Dean of Students. - 5.
-Participate in a minimum of 20 (twenty) community service hours (either sponsored by the Office of Student Life or coordinated by the individual student), a Service Learning project (coordinated by the student), or an off-campus community service project, for its duration approved by the Office of Student Life and Development.
+Must have attended at least three (3) Anti-Hazing courses and two (2) Student Leadership Workshops. - 5.
+Have no current or delinquent conduct infractions on file with the Dean of Students. - 6.
+Participate in a minimum of 25 (twenty-five) community service hours (either sponsored by the Office of Student Life or coordinated by the individual student), a Service Learning project (coordinated by the student), or an off-campus community service project, for its duration approved by the Office of Student Life and Development.
 Credit is given to those projects approved through the Office of Student Life and Development (whether sponsored by Student Life or by the individual student).
-All Student Life and Development service projects will be announced via student mail, unless otherwise stated.
-Students must contact the office of Student Life BEFORE coordinating the service project off campus to ensure that it meets requirements.
+All Student Life and Development service projects will be announced via student mail, unless otherwise stated. - a.
+Examples of acceptable community service: - O Donate or raise money for your local Red Cross